ilikescience/mhs11/src/assets/writing/pictures-of-websites.md

 Pictures that _discover_ are probably easiest to define and improve.

 **The purpose of a picture that discovers: explore the vast space of possible designs.
-Vsualize alternate realities.
+Visualize alternate realities.
 Play.**

 These live in design tools like [Figma](https://www.figma.com/), [Sketch](https://www.sketch.com/), or [Adobe XD](https://www.adobe.com/products/xd.html).
 I like to put them in a folder, artboard, or page titled “DISCOVERY” or “FUTURE EXPLORATIONS,” in case anyone is lurking through my work.